(As of: 19/11/2020)

 More Info: https://www.sendinblue.com/legal/termsofuse/

 You can sign up to our newsletter on our website.
-MERICS both informs newsletter subscribers about upcoming webinars and sends personal webinar invitations.
-A number of our webinars are recorded and can be viewed on the MERICS homepage.
+MERICS both informs newsletter subscribers about upcoming web seminars and sends personal web seminar invitations.
+A number of our web seminars are recorded and can be viewed on the MERICS homepage.

-The webinar recordings are played through YouTube and are stored at https://www.YouTube.com.
+The web seminar recordings are played through YouTube and are stored at https://www.YouTube.com.
 YouTube is operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
 YouTube, LLC is a subsidiary of Google Inc, 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-Through certification under the EU-US Privacy Shield, Google, and thus its subsidiary YouTube, guarantees that the EU's data protection guidelines are also observed when processing data in countries outside the EU and the European Economic Area (https://policies.google.com/privacy/frameworks)
+By using the standard contractual clauses adopted by the EU Commission, Google, and thus its subsidiary YouTube, guarantees that the EU's data protection guidelines are also observed when processing data in countries outside the EU and the European Economic Area (https://policies.google.com/privacy/frameworks)

 This happens regardless of whether you are logged in to your YouTube user or not.
 If you are logged in, your data will be assigned directly to your account.
 If you do not want any trace that could link your activities to your YouTube profile, you must log out before watching the video and delete your cookies and browser history manually before logging in again.
 YouTube stores your data as user profiles and uses them for the purposes of advertising, market research and/or demand-oriented design of its website.
 Such an evaluation is carried out (even for users who are not logged in) to provide advertising that is tailored to the users' needs and to inform other users of the social network about your activities on our website.
 You have a right to object the creation of these user profiles, you must, however, contact YouTube to exercise this right.

-By registering for a MERICS webinar, you agree to use the services used for the web seminar and to the recording of the webinar.
-During a webinar, your name is only visible to other participants if you ask a question.
-If you do ask a question during the webinar, your name will be displayed either in the written Q&A field or, when unmuted, on the main screen.
+By registering for a MERICS web seminar you agree to use the services used for the web seminar and to the recording of the web seminar.
+During a web seminar, your name is only visible to other participants if you ask a question.
+If you do ask a question during the web seminar, your name will be displayed either in the written Q&A field or, when unmuted, on the main screen.

-Any data submitted to us as part of an online registration for webinar events will be used by us exclusively to process your registration.
+Any data submitted to us as part of an online registration for web seminar events will be used by us exclusively to process your registration.
 The list of participants will not be transferred to third parties.